-Women with saline and silicone gel breast implants may have a very small and possibly increased risk of developing anaplastic large cell lymphoma (ALCL) in the scar capsule adjacent to the implant.
-This is a very rare disease and is currently being investigated as to its relationship to breast implants, and whether this is even a cancer or a Lymphoproliferative Disorder.
-ALCL is an extremely rare cancer of the immune system which can occur anywhere in the body.
-The National Cancer Institute estimated 1 in 500,000 women per year in the U.S. are diagnosed with ALCL.
-ALCL in the breast is even rarer with approximately 3 in 100 million women in U.S diagnosed per year.
-The relationship between breast implants and ALCL is unclear and is currently under investigation.
+Women with saline and silicone gel breast implants may have a very small but increased risk of developing anaplastic large cell lymphoma (ALCL) in the scar capsule adjacent to the implant.
+This is a very rare disease and is currently being investigated as to its relationship with breast implants.
+ALCL is an extremely rare cancer of the immune system, which can occur anywhere in the body.
+The National Cancer Institute estimates approximately 2000 ALCL cases per year.
+Primary lymphoma of the breast is a disease of the breast parenchyma, representing 0.04-0.5% of breast cancers and 1-2% of all lymphomas.
+Incidence of ALCL of the breast is not known.
+Breast implant associated ALCL is estimated to be 1:300,000 women with breast implants but this likely is underestimated. (deJong.
+JAMA, 2008) ALCL is currently under investigation.
 In most cases, women observed changes in the look or feel of the area surrounding the implant after their initial surgical sites were fully healed.